 What are the cons?

-- Having to re-enter your credit card details at various checkouts online can be a bit of a hassle.
-But while it might seem convenient when you are prompted by your internet browser to save the card details for next time, that might not a good idea considering stored information could make it easier for potential hackers to get to your money and private details.
+- Having to re-enter your credit or debit card details at various checkouts online can be a bit of a hassle.
+But while it might seem convenient when you are prompted by your internet browser to save the card details for next time, that might not be a good idea considering stored information could make it easier for potential hackers to get to your money and private details.

 If you’re currently comparing credit cards, the comparison table below displays some of the low interest credit cards currently available on Canstar’s database for Australians looking to spend around $2,000 per month.
 Please note that this table features links direct to the provider’s website, and is sorted by Star Rating (highest to lowest), followed by provider name (alphabetical).
 Use Canstar’s credit card comparison selector to view a wider range of credit cards.